Risk Management

 |---|---|---|---|

-| Threats | Recruiting talented personnel is increasingly competitive in Japan due to its declining birth rate and aging population. |
+| Threats | In Japan, the recruitment of talented personnel is increasingly competitive due to the declining birth rate and aging population. |

 |